SABrereton/GCN_Port--Deathchase_3D--Type_A/README.md

 ### Legal / Licencing Information

-* Deathchase 3D
+* Deathchase 3D & GCN Port: Deathchase 3D - Type A

 Version 0.9 of Deathchase 3D is licenced under the terms of the GNU General Public License version 2.0 (GPLv2).
+Following the terms of said licence GCN Port: Deathchase 3D - Type A is also licenced under the GNU General Public License version 2.0 (GPLv2).